jmccance/dotfiles/README.md

 - Keyboard Shortcuts… -> Modifier Keys
   - For each keyboard, map "Caps Lock" to "Escape"
 - Enable "Keyboard navigation" to allow for tabbing between controls
+- Search for "Spelling" and disable all the autocorrects

 ### iTerm 2